 These statements more or less explain the distinct organizational culture and mode of conduct of an organization.

-Here in this blog, I shall discuss the four distinct types of organizational culture and its advantages
+Here in this blog, I shall discuss the four distinct types of organizational culture and their advantages.

-A clan culture is a family-like type of corporate environment where everyone’s views and ideas are valued.
+A clan culture is a family-like type of corporate environment where everyone's views and ideas are valued.
 Clan cultures have a friendly, collaborative culture and are often compared to a large family.
-This type of culture emphasizes on the consensus of the employees while taking any business decision.
-Helping each other during working hour, eating lunch together, playing games in the evening, and celebrating each other’s happy memories are the attributes of the clan culture
+This type of culture emphasizes the consensus of the employees while taking any business decision.
+Helping each other during working hours, eating lunch together, playing games in the evening, and celebrating each other's happy memories are the attributes of the clan culture.

 Advantages of Clan Culture-

 Productivity and company growth is consistent in this type of culture.

 There are clear communication and transparency.
 Every member is comfortable voicing their opinion and ideas.